Levi--G/USBLibrarySTM32/README.md

 - Download [usbd_conf.h](https://github.com/Levi--G/USBLibrarySTM32/raw/main/include/usbd_conf.h), [usbd_desc.h](https://github.com/Levi--G/USBLibrarySTM32/raw/main/include/usbd_desc.h), [usbd_ep_conf.h](https://github.com/Levi--G/USBLibrarySTM32/raw/main/include/usbd_ep_conf.h) and [usbd_if.h](https://github.com/Levi--G/USBLibrarySTM32/raw/main/include/usbd_if.h)
 - Place the 4 files in the usb directory

+## Uninstallation from core

+To revert the previous changes just delete the entire `%USERPROFILE%\.platformio\packages\framework-arduinoststm32` folder, platformio will download a new one and it will ensure everything is back to default.

 ## Examples

 Examples can also be copied from the examples folder on github